 Dead animals that need to be removed from the public highway or council-owned land can be reported online:

-If you wish to report a dead animal on the road, central reservation or the verge of the A12/A14, this must be reported to Highways England
+If you wish to report a dead animal on the road, central reservation or the verge of the A12/A14, please call the Highways Agency (for England) on 0300 123 5000.

 If you find 5 or more dead birds in one location, this should be reported to the Department for Environment, Food & Rural Affairs